natelistrom/natelistrom.github.io/_posts/2022-10-24-scene-sequel-acts.md

 ![A diagram showing scene and sequel with goal, conflict, disaster, reaction, dilemma, and decision plotted on a sine wave](/assets/img/scene-sequel-act-1.png)

-In Swain's framework, Scenes are an action-based progression of what he calls goal, conflict, and disaster. <sup>{% include swain-1981.html %} Page 85</sup> The protagonist has a desire she is pursuing (goal).
+In Swain's framework, Scenes are an action-based progression of what he calls goal, conflict, and disaster. <cite>(<a href="/bibliography#swain1981">Swain</a>, Page 85</sup> The protagonist has a desire she is pursuing (goal).
 Some form of opposition threatens her ability to obtain the object of her desire (conflict).
-Then, when the conflict reaches its peak, there comes a crescendo: a "logical, yet unanticipated development" ends her plans in in disaster. <sup>{% include swain-1981.html %} Page 89</sup>
+Then, when the conflict reaches its peak, there comes a crescendo: a "logical, yet unanticipated development" ends her plans in in disaster. <cite>(<a href="/bibliography#swain1981">Swain</a>, Page 89</sup>

-Sequels are the response, a progression of what Swain calls reaction, dilemma, and decision. <sup>{% include swain-1981.html %} Page 100</sup> Reeling from the shock of the disaster, the protagonist must process what has happened, take stock, and form a new plan.
+Sequels are the response, a progression of what Swain calls reaction, dilemma, and decision. <cite>(<a href="/bibliography#swain1981">Swain</a>, Page 100</sup> Reeling from the shock of the disaster, the protagonist must process what has happened, take stock, and form a new plan.

 In good stories, the response to action is just as compelling as the action itself.
 Sequels are all about the protagonist's decision-making, and the process must never be easy.
-The protagonist faces what story theorist Shawn Coyne calls a crisis of "best bad choice" or "irreconcilable goods." <sup>{% include coyne-2015.html %} Pages 177-178</sup> In Swain's parlance, it's a "choice between equally unsatisfactory alternatives." <sup>{% include swain-1981.html %} Page 101</sup>
+The protagonist faces what story theorist Shawn Coyne calls a crisis of "best bad choice" or "irreconcilable goods." <cite>(<a href="/bibliography#coyne2015">Coyne</a>, Pages 177-178</sup> In Swain's parlance, it's a "choice between equally unsatisfactory alternatives." <cite>(<a href="/bibliography#swain1981">Swain</a>, Page 101</sup>

 Once the protagonist makes her decision, this forms a new goal, and the cycle repeats.
 Scenes grip audiences with the thrill and tension of "What will happen next?"
-Sequels allow the emotional and logical resonance of story to strike home. <sup>{% include swain-1981.html %} Page 98</sup> "What will the protagonist do _now_?"
+Sequels allow the emotional and logical resonance of story to strike home. <cite>(<a href="/bibliography#swain1981">Swain</a>, Page 98</sup> "What will the protagonist do _now_?"

 <aside>For further explanation of scenes and sequels, I recommend Randy Ingermanson's excellent article, <a href="https://www.advancedfictionwriting.com/articles/writing-the-perfect-scene/">Writing the Perfect Scene</a>.</aside>